All comparisonsEmail / Inbox tools

 MailMate

-Mailbird fails first because keyboard driven workflows and advanced filtering rules cannot be configured with the same level of detail.
+Mailbird fails first because it breaks when keyboard-driven workflows and advanced filtering rules cannot be configured with high granularity.

 Verdict